Aneesharana/excel-sales-dashboard/README.md

-# excel-sales-dashboard
+#Electronic Sales Analysis Dashboard- Rishi Store
+##Project Overview
-interactive excel sales dashboard using pivot tables , charts , KPI charts , and , slicers for business performance analysis.
+This project is an interactive excel dashboard created to analyze the sales performance of rishi store.
+The dashboard provides insights into sales, profit, product performance and city-wise revenue using pivot tables, pivots charts  , KPI cards and slicers.